Code-Institute-Submissions/ucd-milestoneproject/README.md

 In the future, I would like to add more features to this website, such as:

-* A merchandise store - I believe an online shop where fans can buy their music (CDs and vinyls) and their merchandise such as t-shirts and tote bags would be a good addition to the website.
+* A merchandise store - I believe an online shop where fans can buy their music (CDs and vinyl) and their merchandise such as t-shirts and tote bags would be a good addition to the website.
 In researching other band websites, I found many of them had this option and I would like to implement this in the future.

 * A News Section - As the band grows and gets more popular, I would like to include a section with news about the band, such as new music releases or record deals.